lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 ## Git Clients

 There are many desktop Git clients you can use to interact with the master copy of your Git files hosted on the web, but [GitHub Desktop](https://desktop.github.com) and [GitKraken](https://www.gitkraken.com) are two clients supported on World Bank computers.
-GitHub Desktop is simple and therefore used in our training for absolute beginners, but we recommend anyone who intend to work a lot in Git to start using a more advanced Git client like GitKraken.
+GitHub Desktop is simple and therefore used in our training for absolute beginners, but we recommend anyone who intend to work a lot in Git to start using a more advanced Git client like GitKraken, although there is a subscription required to work with private repositories.
 Different people in the same project can use different clients, so a PI that only uses Git occasionally can use GitHub Desktop, at the same time an RA use GitKraken.
 DIME Analytics offers regular Git trainings as well as on-demand onboardings for teams and PIs and can help you get this software up and running.

 ## World Bank GitHub Group